fra99le/TanksAR/README.md

-0. If the project if not open, use finder to navigate to the project file (e.g.,&nbsp;`~/Documents/TanksAR/TanksAR.xcodeproj`) and double click on it.
-This should open the project in Xcode.
+0. If the project if not open, use finder to navigate to the project file (e.g.,&nbsp;`~/Documents/TanksAR/TanksAR.xcodeproj`) and double click on it.<br/>This should open the project in Xcode.
 1. If "no scheme" is shown near the left end of the top of the Xcode window:
     1. Click on "no schemes".
     2. Select "New Scheme..."